 Within Art and Design, British values are promoted and explored through the study of artists, craftspeople, cultures and designers from Britain and the wider world.
 Students and teachers discuss and consider different social, political, religious and cultural groups within an Art and Design context.
 The study of art history allows students to understand a range of cultures and historic events that expands their understanding of the beliefs of others.
 Students learn how artworks can capture imaginations, record events and influence others.

-The department ethos is in line with WS ethos, always to respect the views of individuals and provide a learning environment in which students feel able to express themselves freely and respectfully using a broad range of visual media.
+The department ethos is to always to respect the views of individuals and provide a learning environment in which students feel able to express themselves freely and respectfully using a broad range of visual media.

 The study of different cultures and places promotes understanding and tolerance.
 Studying artists with spiritual or religious themes and issues raised by artists which concerns ethical issues, such as war or tribal painting (and others when appropriate) are encouraged and foster empathy through a greater understanding of the world around us.

 Students are expected to listen to and respect each other during group discussions and work critiques.
-They develop aesthetic appreciation and the ability to reflect on and have respect for their community, nature, their environment and surroundings.
+They develop aesthetic appreciation and the ability to reflect on the relationship between Art and their community, nature, their environment and surroundings.